Yorkshire

 org.uk's site.

-Two lead pumps at Norton Conyers, at Wath (the one nr Ripon), Yorks.
+Two lead pumps at Norton Conyers, at Wath (the one nr Ripon), North Yorks.
 The one on the left is by the stable block and is dated 1842, whilst the one on the right is in the walled garden and dated 1826.

 Markings: None other reported.